InfiniteConsult/0011_cicd_part07_mattermost/README.md

 **4. The Localhost Bind (`127.0.0.1:8067`)**
 For the metrics port, we bind strictly to `127.0.0.1`.
 We do not want our internal performance metrics exposed to the LAN.
 This allows a future Prometheus instance (running in the same `cicd-net`) to scrape metrics, or us to curl them from the host, but prevents casual snooping from the office WiFi.

+# Chapter 6: The Mobile Frontier - Connecting Android

+## 6.1 The "Generic Failure" Barrier

+We have launched our "Town Square."
+From your desktop machine, you can likely open a browser, navigate to `https://mattermost.cicd.local:8065`, and see the login screen.
+The green lock icon is present because your desktop OS trusts the Root CA we installed in Article 6.

+Now, we attempt to extend this perimeter to the mobile frontier.

+Connect your Android device to the same WiFi network as your host machine.
+Open the official Mattermost app.
+Since we cannot easily configure DNS on a standard Android phone to resolve `.local` domains, we bypass the DNS system entirely and enter the raw IP address:

+**Server URL:** `https://192.168.X.X:8065` (Replace with your LAN IP)

+You will be met with an immediate, generic failure: **"Cannot connect to the server."**

+This error message is dangerously misleading.
+It implies a network timeout or a firewall block.
+You might waste time checking `iptables` or Docker port mappings.
+However, the connection is physically reaching the server; it is being rejected at the cryptographic layer.

+This is the "Trust Gap."
+Your Android device has its own segregated store of trusted Certificate Authorities (Google, DigiCert, Let's Encrypt).
+It has absolutely no knowledge of the "CICD-Root-CA" we generated on our laptop.
+When the server presents its "Mobile-Ready" certificate, the phone sees a valid cryptographic signature from an unknown entity.
+It assumes a Man-in-the-Middle attack is in progress and creates a hard stop at the TLS layer.

+To fix this, we cannot just change a setting in the app.
+We must surgically intervene in the device's operating system.

+## 6.2 The Manual Trust Protocol

+To breach this barrier, we must perform a manual key exchange.
+We need to take the **Root CA** (`ca.pem`)—the "Master Key" that signed our Mattermost certificate—and import it into the Android "User Credentials" store.
+This explicitly tells the operating system: *"Trust any certificate signed by this file."*

+This is a physical process that varies slightly by Android version, but the core protocol is universal.

+**Step 1: Transport the Key**
+First, we must get the file onto the device.
+Since we are simulating an air-gapped environment, we would typically use a USB cable.
+For simplicity in this lab, email the `~/cicd_stack/ca/pki/certs/ca.pem` file to an account accessible on the phone.
+Open the email on your Android device and save the attachment to your **Downloads** folder.

+**Step 2: The Security Settings**
+Android buries certificate management deep within its security menus to prevent users from accidentally installing malicious roots.
+1. Open **Settings**.
+2. In the search bar at the top, type **"certificate"**.
+3. Select **"CA certificate"** (often found under *Encryption & Credentials* or *Install from storage*).
+4. If prompted with a frightening warning ("Your data won't be private"), click **"Install anyway"**.
+This warning exists because a malicious CA could inspect your traffic; however, in this case, *we* are the CA.
+5. Confirm your identity by entering your **Device PIN** or **Pattern**.

+**Step 3: The Import and Verification**
+The file explorer will open.
+Navigate to your **Downloads** folder (or wherever you saved the file).
+Select the `ca.pem` file.
+You should see a brief "toast" notification: **"CA certificate installed."**

+To verify this, we must dig into the user credential store.
+On modern Android versions, the path is often convoluted:
+Navigate to **Fingerprints, face data and screen lock** -> **Privacy** -> **More security settings** -> **Encryption and credentials** -> **User credentials**.

+In this list, you should see your custom CA (e.g., `Local CICD Root CA`).
+With the root established, the phone now possesses the cryptographic chain of trust required to validate our server's identity.

+## 6.3 The "CORS" Dragon

+You might expect that installing the certificate would be the end of the battle.
+You return to the Mattermost app, enter the server URL (`https://192.168.x.x:8065`), and hit connect.

+If we had not carefully configured our environment variables in Chapter 3, you would likely hit a second, invisible wall.
+The app might let you log in, but then immediately disconnect.
+Or, more subtly, text messages would work, but the status indicators would never update, and video calls would fail to initiate.

+This is the **WebSocket** layer failing.

+Mattermost uses a persistent WebSocket connection for real-time events (typing indicators, new messages, call signaling).
+When a mobile app initiates this connection, it sends an HTTP Origin header.
+Unlike a browser which sends the domain name, mobile apps (depending on the framework) often send `null` or the raw IP address as the Origin.

+By default, the Mattermost server is strict.
+It checks the Origin header against its own `SiteURL`.
+If they don't match exactly, it slams the door on the WebSocket to prevent Cross-Site WebSocket Hijacking (CSWSH).

+Because we are accessing the server via an IP address (`192.168.x.x`) but the server thinks its name is `mattermost.cicd.local`, this check fails.
+The text API (REST) works, but the real-time API (WebSocket) dies.

+We solved this preemptively in **Section 3.4**.
+By setting `MM_SERVICESETTINGS_ALLOWCORSFROM=*`, we instructed the server to drop its shield and accept WebSocket connections from any origin.
+In a public internet deployment, this would be a security risk.
+In our private `cicd-net` fortress, it is a necessary concession to allow our mobile devices to speak freely with the Command Center.

+With the Certificate installed and CORS unlocked, your mobile Command Center is now fully operational.
+You can log in, browse channels, and—most importantly—prepare to receive signals from the city we are about to wire up.